vpq5kd/ECG-CLASSIFICATION/README.md

 ### CNN Design

 CNN design is a highly complicated process that relies on large amounts of _a posteriori_ knowledge to create effective results.
 For the first iteration of CNN design for this project, which is the one currently displayed, I decided to go with architecture specifically built for the PTB-XL dataset outlined by three researches from the UTP University of Science and Technology in Poland [^1].
-These researches designed a 5 layer convulotional neural network with one flattening layer and one fully-connected layer, and achieved similar results to my implementation of their research.
+These researchers designed a 5 layer convulotional neural network with one flattening layer and one fully-connected layer, and achieved similar results to my implementation of their research.
 Given that this is a relatively simplisitic CNN design, it's accuracy provides promising insight into the utility of CNN classification as methodology for clinical use.

 ### Dataset Choice